 Interestingly, we found an altitude-dependent trade-off between tail length dimorphism and song complexity.
 At higher altitudes the two traits are negatively correlated, while in lower altitudes the relationship is positive.
-Although this negative association at high altitudes can be interpreted as an example of the transference hypothesis (35,36), it has been shown that tail elaboration is milder at higher elevations (12), which could explain why in these environments species with complex songs lack long tails.
+Although this negative association at high altitudes can be interpreted as an example of the transference hypothesis (35,36), tail elaboration is milder at higher elevations (12), which could explain why in these environments species with complex songs lack long tails.
 It is fascinating that a visual trait such as coloration can relate to an acoustic trait in one direction, while another visual trait, such as long tails, shows an opposite association.
 This variation highlights the complexities of animal communication and reveals that different multi-modal strategies can be found even within groups.

-Given the evidence presented here and in other studies, we believe sexual dichromatism should be considered as a product of pressures ranging from ecological differences between sexes (87) to differences as a result of sexual selection (7,88).
+Given the evidence presented here and in other studies, we believe sexual dimorphism should be considered as a product of pressures ranging from ecological differences between sexes (87) to differences as a result of sexual selection (7,88).
 Although a universal trait to indicate the strength of sexual selection has been a great desire in comparative studies, it is likely that a single trait is insufficient, and that some traits useful as proxies in some clades are not in others (89).
 Nonetheless, tail length dimorphism seems a promising character to indicate effects produced mainly by sexual selection.
 Future research should explore how the traits studied here relate to physiological indicators of sexual selection, such as testis size, hormonal condition, and reproductive success (71,90,91).
 Our results provide further evidence that dimorphic traits are shaped by forces other than sexual selection and should encourage future research to expand traditional views about the evolution of communication signals, providing a broader framework to understand their role in diversification, ecology, and behaviour.

 Data accessibility